Who Owns Acrobat Reader?

 Considerations

-- -Competition from built-in PDF viewers in operating systems
+- -Competition from built-in PDF viewers in browsers and operating systems

 Frequently Asked Questions About Acrobat Reader